jamesls/fakeredis/README.rst

 How to Use
 ==========

-The intent is for fakeredis to act as though you're talking to a real redis server.
-It does this by storing state in the fakeredis module.
+The intent is for fakenewsredis to act as though you're talking to a real redis server.
+It does this by storing state in the fakenewsredis module.
 For example:

 .. code-block:: python

-  >>> import fakeredis
+  >>> import fakenewsredis
-  >>> r = fakeredis.FakeStrictRedis()
+  >>> r = fakenewsredis.FakeStrictRedis()
   >>> r.set('foo', 'bar')
   True
   >>> r.get('foo')